DocSystem/razerbladehackintosh/README.md

 * Integrated 720p Webcam
 * Trackpad (with all gestures)
 * Handoff (After network card upgrade)
-* Sleep (but you will need to wait ~40s before closing screen)
+* Sleep (but you will need to for full sleep before closing screen or it will be black after restart)
 * Shutdown / Reboot without kernel panic

 ### What doesn't work?

 * Native Wifi / Bluetooth card (should be replaced)
 * NVIDIA GPU (No drivers for RTX 2060 / GTX 1660)
-* HDMI / mDP / USB-C to HDMI (They are connected to the NVIDIA GPU)
+* HDMI / mDP / USB-C to HDMI (They are connected to the NVIDIA GPU - You can use an external USB display using [DisplayLink](https://www.displaylink.com/) technology or things like this)

 ## Fixes